-I worked more, spent time with my family and friends, went to parties and dinners and just simplified my life.
+I just simplified my life.
 I had amazing people around me who really helped me through the months following my diagnosis.
 One person in particular picked me up every time I was down.
 My partner Adam.
 I had met him early in 2011, during the time I was trying to train and compete with Chronic fatigue.
 He was there through the struggle and through my lowest point, but every time I broke down he reminded me never to give up.
 He inspired me to take a situation and make the best of it.
 Including taking control of my own recovery.

 I am responsible for me...